learn-co-students/ttt-7-valid-move-ruby-intro-000/README.md

 * Arrays are indexed starting at 0 and a user playing your game is unlikely to know that.
 When a user types in that they'd like to fill position 1, they *really* mean that they'd like to fill the board array at the index of `0`.
 You'll have to account for this in your method.

-* The valid positions on the board, from the user's point of view, are 1-9.
+* The valid positions on the board, from the user's point of view, are 1-9, but we'll be checking to see if we have a number between 0-8 because we'll be looking at the array index.
 If the user inputs a number not included in that range, their input is invalid.
 There are a few different ways to check to see if a number is included in a range.
 Look up the [`#between?`](http://ruby-doc.org/core-2.2.3/Comparable.html#method-i-between-3F) method for starters.

-* Remember that the `#gets` method captures the user's input to the terminal and returns it to our Ruby program as a string.
-We can't ask Ruby to tell us whether a string that contains the number 5, `"5"`, is between the numbers 1 and 9.
-You'll have to convert the position string into a number first.
-Check out the [`#to_i`](http://ruby-doc.org/core-2.0.0/String.html#method-i-to_i) method.

 * There are two conditions that need to be met in order for this method to return `true`––that the position is on the board and that the position is not taken.
 Think about how to construct a method that must check two conditions.
 Can you use two `if` statements?
 What about a boolean operator like `&&`?